What Makes Merriam Special

 Looping

-Whenever possible at Merriam, we loop classes together for a two-year period with the same teacher.
-Starting in the 2021-2022 school year, we adjusted the loops.
-Prior to that year, the loops were 1-2, 3-4, 5-6 with Kindergarten as a stand-alone year.
-Futuristically, they will be K-1, 2-3, 4-5 with 6th grade as a stand-alone year.
-Looping has been around since the 1900s and there is much research, which praises its benefits.
+Whenever possible at Merriam, we loop classes together for a two-year period with the same teacher as follows K-1, 2-3, 4-5 with 6th grade as a stand-alone year.
+Looping has been around since the 1900s and there is much research which praises its benefits.
 One of the more obvious benefits is that looping fosters a safe, nurturing climate where problem solving, risk taking, and active involvement are encouraged.
 A strong sense of community is built among student, teacher, and family members.
 Anxiety about the new school is virtually eliminated for the second year in a loop.
 Other benefits include extra teaching time, as “getting-to-know-you time” is unnecessary during the second year.
 Students have more time to develop critical social skills and practice cooperative group strategies.
 Teachers gain a deeper knowledge about a child’s intellectual strengths and weaknesses that is not possible during a single year together.
-At Merriam we believe that the long-term relationships that are developed as a result of looping are incredibly valuable to a child’s education and development. ____
+At Merriam we believe that the long-term relationships that are developed as a result of looping are incredibly valuable to a child’s education and development. __

 Portfolio Assessment